 Here is my current collection of Sinclair material in continuous evolution/restoration.

-I also recommend my YouTube channel where you can find all the technical tests made with the QL, and other videos related to Sinclair world.
+I also recommend my YouTube channel where you can find all the technical tests made with the QL, and other videos related to Sinclair world (especially the dump process).

 We have also a Vintage BBS where we meet and talk about QL and all Sinclair stuff:

 We upload monthly all our preserved software on the BBS as read-only access because we need to check what is free and can be downloaded from all users (now more than 250!!!).